 Customer entitlements for an item in an order are validated when the order is created, modified, or confirmed.
 If a customer tries to order an item to which the customer is not entitled, the system throws an error during item validation.
-See Customer Entitlements in Item Concepts for more information.
+For more information about customer entitlements, refer to the Sterling Selling and Fulfillment Foundation: Catalog Management Concepts Guide.